hyper-nft-dev/hpyernft-repo-hub/README.md

 ## Overview

 HyperNFT is an advanced AI-driven NFT generation and deployment framework built for the Solana ecosystem.
-It enables creators, developers, and NFT projects to generate, customize, and mint high-fidelity digital artwork on-chain — powered by cutting-edge generative AI and optimized for Solana's speed, scalability, and low transaction costs.
+It enables creators, developers, and NFT projects to generate, customize, and mint high-fidelity digital artwork on-chain, powered by cutting-edge generative AI and optimized for Solana's speed, scalability, and low transaction costs.

-Unlike traditional NFT creation tools that rely on manual design and metadata compilation, HyperNFT uses deep learning models and prompt-to-art generation pipelines to automate the entire creative process — from concept ideation to on-chain minting — in seconds.
+Unlike traditional NFT creation tools that rely on manual design and metadata compilation, HyperNFT uses deep learning models and prompt-to-art generation pipelines to automate the entire creative process from concept ideation to on-chain minting in seconds.

 ---